Lumiera

 The new emerging NLE for GNU/Linux

-This part of the architecture is concened with how to initiate, coordinate and control the calculation processes necessary to generate visible / audible data from our source media.
-This design is not so much concerned with the actual calculations; indeed it takes on an “bird eye’s view”, treating the actual render engine mostly just as an opaque entity providing some service.
+This part of the architecture is concerned with how to initiate, coordinate and control the calculation processes necessary to generate visible / audible data from our source media.
+This design is not so much concerned with the actual calculations; indeed it takes a “birds eye view”, treating the actual render engine mostly just like an opaque entity providing some service.

 Collecting initial drafts

-At start of 2011, several design sketches emerged already, as an offspring of other discussions and brainstorming.
+At the start of 2011, several design sketches emerged as an offspring of other discussions and brainstorming sessions.

-At first sight, the name “Player” might be surprising.
+The name “Player” might seem surprising at first.
 The full, complete and precise name would be something along the lines of “_render- and playback-process coordination subsystem_”.
-Now, we need to shorten that into a single word.
-The more obvious abbreviation (just by the importance) would be Render, but that would be strikingly misleading, because everyone would take that to be the render engine.
-Which leaves us with Player.
-A second consideration highlights similarities with the structure of a typical software player — the chosen term turns out to be well aligned with the actual nature of that subsystem.
+However we need to shorten that into a single word.
+The more obvious abbreviation (assuming importance of words to be the selection criteria) would be Render, but that would be strikingly misleading, because everyone would take that to refer to the render engine.
+Thus, we are left with Player.
+A second consideration highlights similarities to the structure of a typical software player — the term we selected turns out to be suitably aligned to the actual nature of that subsystem.

 Influences and Requirements

-In accordance with the spirit of modern software development, the analysis starts by determining which would be the Service to be provided by such a player.
-Consideration of the use cases determines the fundamental forces to be multiplicity, combined with differentiation in detail, all under the government of time-bound delivery, combined with live reconfiguration.
+In accordance with the spirit of modern software development, the analysis starts by determining the Service that is provided by such a player.
+Examination of the Use Cases determines the fundamental forces to be multiplicity, combined with differentiation in detail, all under the government of time-bound delivery, combined with live reconfiguration.

 Reconfiguration

-• any part of background rendering can be invalidated and restarted, while other parts should be re-integrated, possibly with adjusted position
+• any part of background rendering can be invalidated and restarted, while other parts should be re-integrated, possibly with a re-adjusted position

 • paused